World Leader In Manufacturing and Installing Indoor Rowing Tanks

-Durham Boat Company, Inc. is the world leading manufacturer of indoor rowing tanks and has been designing and installing commercial indoor rowing tanks for 24 years.
-These facilities are primarily used for off season rowing, muscle specific conditioning and technique training.
-Presently, we have sold and installed 35 indoor rowing facilities of various sizes (2 to 16 stations) for university, high schools, fitness centers, club rowing/sculling programs and National Training Centers.
+Durham Boat Company, Inc. is the world leading manufacturer of dynamic athlete powered indoor rowing tanks and has been designing and installing commercial indoor rowing tanks for 25 years.
+These facilities once used primarily used for off season rowing, muscle specific conditioning and technique training are becoming full year training facilities, where instantaneous feedback of force and other related curves are extremely useful in teaching proper technique and muscle specific action at a full range of power intensities.
+Presently, we have installed 35 indoor rowing facilities of various sizes (2 to 16 stations) for universities, schools, fitness centers, club rowing/sculling programs and National Training Centers.

 Enhanced Tank Design